jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Young Solar Dragon.md

 RacialMods:
 Languages: Celestial, Common, Draconic
 SQ: no breath, starflight
+SpecialAbilities:
+  Alien Presence (Su): >
-SpecialAbilities: Alien Presence (Su) A creature that fails its saving throw against a solar dragon's alien presence is blinded for 5d6 rounds (or permanently if it has 4 Hit Dice or fewer).
-Beam of Light (Su) A great wyrm solar dragon can transform itself into a beam of pure light and travel to any location it can see as a move action.
+    A creature that fails its saving throw against a solar dragon's alien presence is blinded for 5d6 rounds (or permanently if it has 4 Hit Dice or fewer).
+  Beam of Light (Su): >
+    A great wyrm solar dragon can transform itself into a beam of pure light and travel to any location it can see as a move action.
 This travel must be in a straight line, but otherwise the dragon can travel anywhere that light can enter.
+  Channel Life (Su): >
-Channel Life (Su) A solar dragon can channel positive energy a number of times per day equal to 3 + its Charisma modifier, using its age category + 2 as its cleric level.
+    A solar dragon can channel positive energy a number of times per day equal to 3 + its Charisma modifier, using its age category + 2 as its cleric level.
 This energy can be used only to heal living creatures.
+  Channel Radiation (Su): >
-Channel Radiation (Su) An old or older solar dragon can use its channel life ability to instead channel radiation that deals an equal amount of damage to living creatures.
+    An old or older solar dragon can use its channel life ability to instead channel radiation that deals an equal amount of damage to living creatures.
 A living creature that succeeds at a Fortitude save takes half damage.
+  Primal Fire (Su): >
-Primal Fire (Su) A very young or older solar dragon's breath weapon can affect creatures normally immune or resistant to fire damage.
+    A very young or older solar dragon's breath weapon can affect creatures normally immune or resistant to fire damage.
 A creature immune to fire damage still takes half damage from the breath weapon (no damage with a successful saving throw).
 A resistant creature's fire resistance is treated as 10 less than normal.
 SpellsKnown: Sorcerer Spells Known (CL 1st; concentration +4)  1st (4/day)-color spray (DC 14), mage armor  0 (at will)-bleed (DC 13), detect poison, flare (DC 13), read magic
 SpellsPrepared:
 SpellDomains: